Mf948/homework1/README.md

 # homework1
 Meet the required Requests

-GIVEN a webpage meets accessibility standards
+> webpage accessibility standards
-WHEN I view the source code
-THEN I find semantic HTML elements
-WHEN I view the structure of the HTML elements
+> the source code contains semantic HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements
+> theres is a structure of the HTML elements
+> visible  image elements
-THEN I find accessible alt attributes
+> there are accessible alt attributes
-WHEN I view the heading attributes
-THEN they fall in sequential order
+> heading attributes fall in sequential order
-WHEN I view the title element
-THEN I find a concise, descriptive title
+> visible the title element with concise, descriptive title